What are Advanced Noun Phrases?

 Example:

-- all the work, both my parents, half the time, such a shame
+- Examples: all the work, both my parents, half the time, such a shame

-Opinion → Size → Age → Shape → Colour → Origin → Material → Purpose + Noun
+Opinion → Size → Age → Shape → Colour → Origin → Material → Purpose + HEAD NOUN

 - a beautiful small ancient round green Chinese jade carving